I’m going to get right to it.

 Examining the profitability of your work is key to getting paid what you’re worth.

-Many business owners I speak to don’t even know if a job was profitable or not.
-They’re so busy moving on to the next job that they don’t have the time or perhaps the skill set to go back, gather costs and see if that job was actually profitable.
+Many business owners I speak to don’t even know if a job or service was profitable or not.
+They’re so busy moving on to the next job or service, that they don’t have the time or perhaps the skillset to go back, gather costs and see if that job or service was actually profitable.

 Let’s be clear – it doesn’t matter if you’re a $100 million business, a $10 million business or a $1 million business.
-Product or job profitability measurement is the same exercise.
+Product, job or service profitability measurement is the same exercise.

 And I’m not talking about just 2% profitability.
 Is it profitable enough to sustain the company’s overhead, fund all of the salaries and have sufficient working capital to grow the business?

-The free Pricing for Profitability Model you can download using form given below will help you learn what your prices actually need to be in order to make your desired level of profit on each project.
+The free Pricing for Profitability Model, which you can download using form below, will help you learn what your prices actually need to be in order to make your desired level of profit on each project.